Meandering Through Time

 0 Comments

-By the 25th of the month Parris's servant, a slave girl who he had bought while in Boston, confessed following a beating from Parris to practicing witchcraft.
+By the 25th of the month Parris's servant, a slave girl who he had bought while in Boston, confessed following a beating from Parris, to practicing witchcraft.
 By the 29th of February a complaint was made against the servant girl and she and her husband and two other women were arrested on suspicion of witchcraft.

 Picture